 “Paint powers, seriously?”

 The somewhat dubious question came from Laki Sefo, the tall boy that most in the city knew better as Wobble.
 Though they wouldn’t have recognized him as he was now, lounging in a recliner in the Minority’s headquarters without his iconic emerald battle armor.
-They might recognize him as the boy who had led his public high school basketball team to become state champions as a junior the year before.
-He’d quit the team this year, earning as much enmity from the people who had cheered him on through three previous years as they had given him praise before.
+They might recognize him as the boy who had led his public high school basketball team to become state champions as a sophomore the year before.
+He’d quit the team this year, earning as much enmity from the people who had cheered him on through two previous years as they had given him praise before.
 His fans were decidedly not happy about Laki’s decision to stop playing.

 But it wasn’t as though he could tell them that he didn’t have time to play basketball with all the superheroing he was doing.
 Even if Amber would have liked to see the looks on their faces.